At a glance

 You don’t need previous experience to join.
 You’ll be supervised by experts, and Projects Abroad staff are always available to provide guidance and advice.

-Our Conservation Project in Mexico runs year-round, so you can join whenever it suits your schedule.
-The minimum duration is one week, but we recommend staying longer to experience as much as possible.
+The minimum duration for this Sea Turtle Conservation Project is one week, but we recommend staying longer to experience as much as possible.

 What will I do on this project?